 in June 2014, and they moved to California together a month later.

-Maggie also enjoys reading, singing, learning the piano,
+Maggie also enjoys reading, singing, and hiking.

 She joined Opus in the fall of 2014.